Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

 Greene proved in \cite[Theorem 2']{greene} that there are no obstructions against admitting a metric of bounded geometry, i.e., every smooth manifold without boundary admits one.
 On manifolds of bounded geometry there is also no obstruction for a vector bundle to admit a metric and compatible connection of bounded geometry.
 The proof (i.e., the construction of the metric and the connection) is done in a uniform covering of $M$ by normal coordinate charts and subordinate uniform partition of unity (we will discuss these things in a moment) and we have to use the local characterization of bounded geometry for vector bundles from Lemma \ref{lem:equiv_characterizations_bounded_geom_bundles}.

-We will now state an important characterization in local coordinates of bounded geometry since it will allow us to show that certain local definitions (like the one of pseudodifferential operators) are independent of the chosen normal coordinate charts.
+We will now state an important characterization in local coordinates of bounded geometry since it will allow us to show that certain local definitions (like the one of uniform pseudodifferential operators) are independent of the chosen normal coordinates.

 \begin{lem}[{\cite[Appendix A1.1]{shubin}}] Let the injectivity radius of $M$ be positive.

 Then the curvature tensor of $M$ and all its derivatives are bounded if and only if for any $0 < r < \injrad_M$ all the transition functions between overlapping normal coordinate charts of radius $r$ are uniformly bounded, as are all their derivatives (i.e., the bounds can be chosen to be the same for all transition functions). \end{lem}